celtic cross

-Prayer on a theme of Acceptance
+Prayers on a Theme of Acceptance

-Creator God
+Creator God,

-on windswept beaches
+on windswept beaches,

 your saints of old